BartlettLab/Isabella_Rozza_AP3_VRS1_GT1_code/README.md

 I uploaded my data for each factor I was testing: stamen length, stamen number, petal width, and petal length.
 I viewed the summary of the data and the p values comparing the factors across genotypes.
 I created box plots to view this data.
-I repeated this all and included flower position with genotype.
+Then, I repeated this all and included flower position with genotype.